Stoll Keenon Ogden PLLC | Advertising Material

 Douglas C. Ballantine

 Doug serves as chair of the Business Torts practice and the Finance Committee at Stoll Keenon Ogden, and he has been a Member of the firm since 1990.
-He also represents clients through several other practice groups at the firm, concentrating on litigation involving intellectual property rights, complex business and construction disputes, insurance disputes, product liability and personal injury claims.
+He also represents clients through several other practice groups at the firm, concentrating on litigation involving intellectual property rights, complex business and construction disputes, insurance disputes, product liability, and personal injury claims.

 Doug was the 2018-2019 president of the Kentucky Bar Association.
 He continues to serve on various KBA Committees.
 He serves as a Master in the Brandeis Inn of Court, is a member of the Sixth Circuit Life Member Committee, and is a member of the Board of Trustees of the Speed Museum.
 He is listed in the Best Lawyers in America®, recognized by Chambers USA and is honored as a Kentucky Super Lawyer® Top 50 Kentucky, Business Litigation.
 In 2018, he was honored by Business First as one of 20 People to Know in Law.